 As playback volume increases, our hearing becomes more balanced, making it easier to hear the high and low frequencies evenly.
 The ideal listening range for most home studios is around 73-76dB SPL.
 But mixers have no control over how loud people listen to music.
 Only how loud each element is in the track.

-That’s why it’s crucial to make sure that your mix is balanced and each instrument is at the proper level relative to the other channels.
-As you increase the volume of an instrument in a mix, it sounds closer to the listener, with more fullness in the low-end and clarity in the high-end.
+That’s why it’s crucial to make sure that your mix is balanced and that each instrument is at the proper level relative to the other channels.
+As you increase the volume of an instrument in a mix, it sounds closer to the listener, with more fullness in the low end and clarity in the high end.

 Creating a basic balance between each of the tracks at the beginning of a mix gives you a solid foundation to work from and makes it easier to make critical mixing decisions down the road, like which frequencies to cut or how much compression to apply.